gpratte/texastoc-client-v6/README.md

 * _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

 ## Branches
+### step-18-todos
+Clean up a bunch of small TODOs.

 ### step-17-notification-show-error-details
 If there are error details show them in the notification.
 Scroll up to the top of the browser window when a notification appears.